Within the admin area of Curatr, administrators can set some organisation-wide settings.

 If this field is left blank then it will default to http://curatr3.com, however if you wish to change it to your own unique issuer URL then you should type it into the field below.

-To learn more about linked courses, visit the article here.
+To learn more about linked groups, visit the article here.

 Terms and Conditions